-Deploying Llama 3.1 8B Instruct to UbiOps¶
+Deploying Llama 3.1 8B Instruct with streaming to UbiOps¶

 Download notebook View source code